marcuscaisey/lox/README.md

 ### Comments

 Comments are bits of text in the source code that are ignored when evaluating the program.
+They can
+appear:

+- anywhere a declaration can appear.
+- at the end of a statement.

 ```lox
 // This is a comment